 The VHEC's collection of archival records offers educators a rich resource for engaging students with primary sources of historical evidence.
-Innovative tools have been incorporated into the Collections website to allow students to work with digitized archival materials directly from the classroom.
-Discovery Kits
+Innovative tools have been incorporated into the collections database to allow students to work with digitized archival materials directly from the classroom.
+Discovery kits

 provide students with the opportunity to engage with reproductions of primary source documents and artefacts, such as letters, diaries, newspaper articles, photographs, identification cards and government documents.
 Educators are encouraged to review the About the Archives

 sections to familiarize themselves with the archival collection.

 RESOURCES AND TOOLS FOR ENGAGING WITH ARCHIVAL MATERIALS IN THE CLASSROOM

 Worksheets for Students

 The VHEC has developed worksheets designed to promote inquiry, inference and reflection using the archival collection as a resource for students as they work with primary sources.
 Students may choose from among hundreds of primary source documents, artefacts and photographs.
 Guiding questions in the worksheets will assist the student to place the primary source in historical context and make inferences to deepen their understanding of historic events.